quux00/mybatis-koans/README.md

 By default, the koan test output will be written to the console only.
 If you want the output to be written to a plain text formatted file in the top directory called `TEST-net.thornydev.mybatis.koan.koanXX.KoanXX.txt`, set the `log.koan.output.to.file` property to "true" in the build.xml file, like so:

     <property name="log.koan.output.to.file" value="true"/>

-MyBatis uses log4j, so a log4j.properties file is provided in the src directory.
-By default it will log WARN level messages and higher to the console only.
-If you want other settings, edit this file.

-**TODO: need to check if this is still right with the new setup**

 <br />
 <a name="eclipse"></a>